ductsoup/Mycodo-hyrdoponic-build/README.md

 | ![3](image/IMG_5887.jpg) | ![8](image/IMG_5889.jpg) |

 ## Conclusion
-Unless you're doing aquaponics the DO sensor probably isn't much use.
 The Pi3 works fine but it's slow.
 A Pi4 works much better with the caveat you need to figure a way to manage the heat it generates.
+Unless you're doing aquaponics the DO sensor probably isn't much use and can be elimined.
+The air temperature, humidity and CO2 sensor is very handy.

 Just for fun I've also included a rough sketch of the frame I'm using for this system.
 When it came time to build that part I considered using t-slotted aluminum frames rather than a standard wire shelf from Uline.
 Comparing the prices for both, it was a wash so I oped for the more flexible t-slotted design.
 I've used extruded aluminum many times before from various vendors.
 Experience is Automation Direct is cheaper and faster than others.